 My Predictions and Expectations: Can a Career Development Software Help You Develop Better Career Development Strategies?

-So, that would be about my predictions for this test.
+So, that would be my prediction for this test.

 The Experience From Going Through The Test.

-I decided to approach this career test in a neutral way.
+I decided to approach this career test neutrally.
 Namely, treat it as if I was a neutral participant who doesn’t have an idea what the test is all about.
 Yes, I wrote the questions.
 However, I didn’t remember all the parameters of the model, and I was focusing on giving genuine answers as a young professional Natalia representing herself.